stolostron/foundation-docs/dashboard/managedcluster/KlusterletOperator.md

 ### Requests to Managed Cluster
 #### Request Rate
-The visualization shows the rate of the requests sent by the Klusterlet operator to the managed cluster Kube apiserver.
-If the value keeps large for a while, it may indicate the Klusterlet operator bring too much presure to the managed Kube apiserver.

 This visualization displays the rate of requests sent by the Klusterlet operator to the managed cluster Kube apiserver.
 A sustained high value may indicate that the Klusterlet operator is placing excessive pressure on the managed cluster Kube apiserver.

 #### Request Duration - P75